Margaret Kelly (dancer)

-Margaret Leibovici OBE (née Kelly; 24 June 1910 - 11 September 2004), known as Miss Bluebell, was an Irish dancer who was the founder of the Bluebell Girls dance troupe.
+Margaret Leibovici OBE (née Kelly; 24 June 1910 - 11 September 2004), known as Miss Bluebell, was an Irish-French dancer who was the founder of the Bluebell Girls dance troupe.

 Biography

 Margaret Kelly was born in Dublin on 24 June 1910 at the Rotunda Hospital.
 She never knew her parents.
 An Irish priest entrusted her to Mary Murphy, a spinster who worked at home as a dressmaker.
 In 1916, following the Easter uprising, both moved to Liverpool, where, on the direction of a doctor, Kelly was registered in a dance class to strengthen her frail legs.
 Quickly, it appeared that she had a great talent.

 Career

 At the age of 14, Kelly left school and joined a Scottish dance troupe called the Hot Jocks.
 Nine months later, she was contracted to the Scala (Berlin) (former Berliner Eispalast) by noted producer Alfred Jackson, manager of the Jackson Girls.
 Kelly remained at the Scala for 5 years.

 Beginning in 1930, Kelly danced in Paris for the Folies Bergère.
 In 1932, when she was 22, she created her own troupe there called the Bluebell Girls.

 "Mistinguett later had them fired, but, undaunted, Kelly moved to the Paramount cinema (on the Boulevard des Capucines) which with lavish cine-variety shows was trying to emulate New York's Radio City Music Hall.
 "Les Blue Bell Paramount Girls" became the Parisian Rockettes, (dancing during the interval) even appearing in a number of frothy film musicals.
 As a full-time administrator and choreographer, Kelly installed her second troupe at the Folies Bergère, and imposed a minimum height of 5ft 9in (she was only 5ft 7in), recruiting them from Britain because she found British girls were better team players."
 (French girls, Miss Kelly explains, "do not have the proper breast line"—meaning that they tend to be smaller-busted.)

 In 1939, she married Marcel Leibovici, a pianist and composer at the Folies Bergère.
 During the Second World War, they had two sons: Patrick (1939) and Francis (1941).
 Following the German occupation of Paris in 1940, Kelly, now pregnant with Francis, was arrested by the French police and interned in Besançon.
 She was freed from custody by the Irish chargé d'affaires, Count O'Kelly.
 However, in 1942, Marcel was arrested and deported to the internment camp of Gurs.
 The French Resistance helped him flee from Gurs and return to Paris, where he was hidden by his wife opposite the Prefecture of Police building until the Liberation.
 During this time, Kelly ensured him food and security at the risk of her life.
 She bribed the concierge of the building, to keep her from denouncing Marcel to the Nazis, but the concierge denounced others hidden in the same building.
 Suspected of protecting her husband, she was interrogated by the Gestapo, but in spite of intense questioning, Kelly succeeded in not divulging his whereabouts.
 François Truffaut's film The Last Metro is inspired by this event in the life of Margaret Kelly and her husband.